Kubernetes

 6. Microk8s

-Brief Description: Microk8s is a minimal Kubernetes distribution designed for developers and IoT devices.
-It’s lightweight and consumes minimal resources.
+Microk8s is a minimal Kubernetes distribution designed for developers and IoT devices.
+It’s lightweight and doesn’t consume a lot of resources.

 Microk8s is a very simple and powerful production-grade Kubernetes platform that works well in the home lab